Photo of Ashley Nyquist

 Ashley Nyquist

-Ashley Nyquist guides clients through their most sensitive, high-stakes matters, including government investigations, independent investigations, and internal investigations into issues posing enterprise-level risk.
+Ashley guides clients through their most sensitive, high-stakes matters, including government investigations and enforcement matters, independent investigations, and internal investigations into issues posing enterprise-level risk.
+Her broad-ranging practice has spanned some of the most novel, sensitive, and complex issues facing companies and individuals.

-Ashley’s pro bono work includes representing individual criminal defendants in state court.
+Ashley’s pro bono work focuses on representing individual criminal defendants in state court and advising non-profits on law enforcement interactions and enforcement risks.

 Before practicing law, Ashley taught high school English in rural China.